Von Allmen Dairy Farm House

 The Von Allmen Dairy Farm House in Louisville, Kentucky, USA, was placed on the National Register of Historic Places on December 11, 2007.
-Built in 1919, it was owned by Emil Von Allmen, a Louisville dairy leader.
+Built in 1912, it was purchased in 1919 by Emil Von Allmen, president of the Gray-Von Allmen Sanitary Milk Company.
 It was described as "the last vestige of a well-known dairy farm".

 The house is of Bungalow/Craftsman style, 1½ stories high, with Neo-classical detailing.

 Eventually, the consolidation of dairy farming caused the farm to stop producing.
 Of the original 226 acre, only 4 acre remain of the property, with the rest consumed by Louisville sprawl.

 Dean Corbett, chef of the Equus restaurant in St. Matthews, Kentucky, planned to restore the building into a new upscale restaurant called "Corbett's: An American Place".
 On December 13, 2007, it had a "soft opening" with a hard opening on December 15, 2007.